4.8 Active Transport

 What Is Active Transport?

-Some substances can pass into or out of a cell across the without any required because they are moving from an area of higher concentration to an area of lower concentration.
-This type of transport is called .
+Some substances can pass into or out of a cell across the plasma membrane without any energy required because they are moving from an area of higher concentration to an area of lower concentration.
+This type of transport is called passive transport.
 Other substances require energy to cross a plasma membrane, often because they are moving from an area of lower concentration to an area of higher concentration, against the concentration gradient.
-This type of transport is called .
-The energy for active transport comes from the energy-carrying molecule called (adenosine triphosphate).
+This type of transport is called active transport.
+The energy for active transport comes from the energy-carrying molecule called ATP (adenosine triphosphate).
 Active transport may also require proteins called pumps, which are embedded in the plasma membrane.
 Two types of active transport are membrane pumps (such as the sodium-potassium pump) and vesicle transport.

 The Sodium-Potassium Pump

-The is a mechanism of that moves sodium ions out of the cell and potassium ions into the cells — in all the trillions of in the body!
+The sodium-potassium pump is a mechanism of active transport that moves sodium ions out of the cell and potassium ions into the cells — in all the trillions of cells in the body!
 Both ions are moved from areas of lower to higher concentration, so energy is needed for this “uphill” process.
-The energy is provided by .
-The sodium-potassium pump also requires .
+The energy is provided by ATP.
+The sodium-potassium pump also requires carrier proteins.
 Carrier proteins bind with specific ions or molecules, and in doing so, they change shape.
 As carrier proteins change shape, they carry the ions or molecules across the membrane.
 Figure 4.8.2 shows in greater detail how the sodium-potassium pump works, as well as the specific roles played by carrier proteins in this process.

 Image shows a diagram of a sodium potassium pump.
 The pump collects three sodium ions, and moves them out of the cell, against the concentration gradient by changing its shape.
 Then, the pump collects 2 potassium ions and by changing its shape, moves these two ions into the cell, also against the concentration gradient.